-- Whatever the clients usual way of communicating, are they are doing this less often or less effectively? - We focus on communication as this can be a sign a client is becoming more confused, depressed or tired.
+- Whatever the client's usual way of communicating, are they are doing this less often or less effectively? - We focus on communication as this can be a sign a client is becoming more confused, depressed, or tired.

-Think how your clients/ residents usually communicate - they may not communicate verbally - what can changes in communication tell us?
+Think how your clients/ residents usually communicate - they may not communicate verbally - what can change in communication tell us?